LAST UPDATED: 30 November 2017

 You are the reason abused animals have hope for a kinder future.
 Tens of thousands of people have lent their voices to the victims of abusive industries by contacting politicians, rallying and making news headlines.
 Compassionate advocates gathered in Sydney and Perth to show their support for a ban on greyhound racing.
 The atmosphere was palpable and their voices reverberated in headlines across the country.
 Momentum is building and every time you take a stand against cruelty, we edge closer to world where animals are free from suffering.

-The NSW Government may have thrown greyhound racing a lifeline, but it's an industry that remains on life support.
+Greyhound racing is an industry that remains on life support.
 The sun is setting on days where industries could get away with abuse unnoticed or unabated.
 Together, we'll be watching when greyhound racing makes its next misstep.
 We'll show decision makers that the only ones who deserve another chance are those caught in this vicious cycle of cruelty and suffering — the animals.

 As long as greyhound racing is allowed anywhere in Australia, animals will suffer.
 Help secure a nationwide ban on greyhound racing by contacting your state MP today: